 What will an ACP include?

 The team caring for your child will be there to support you and will be able to answer the questions you have.
-Before you meet them you might want to think about what questions you want to ask.
-You might find it easier to write a list of all the things you are worried about or want to know.
+Before you meet the team, you might want to think about what questions you want to ask.
+You might find it easier to write a list of all the things you are worried about.

 Here are some of the questions you might want to discuss: